easypropertylistings/Easy-Property-Listings/README.md

 - New: Prefixed Google Maps API key script name.
 - New: Display hidden fields in admin when editing listings.
 - New: Additional args for custom template action: epl*loop_template*{$post_type}, epl_loop_template.
 - New: Search shortcode and widgets.
 Support for instance ID, fallback generates unique instance ID automatically.
-Allowing multiple search with tabs not interfering with each other.
+Allowing multiple search with tabs on the same page to not clash with each other.
 - New: Added support for 'status' in search shortcodes.
 - New: Support for conditional fields in extension settings.
 - New: Support for number type field for widget settings.